-- Condition: Heart disease in children can be congenital or acquired.
+Student Name: HEART DISEASE Condition: Heart disease in children can be congenital or acquired.
 The majority is asymptomatic; though a small majority may exhibit symptoms of easy fatigability, blueness or, on occasion, fainting spells.
 The latter, if it occurs secondary to heart disease, is an ominous sign and should be reported.
-A heart murmur per se does not necessarily imply the presence of heart disease. - Treatment: Most children are on no medications; those who are usually receive their medication at home before leaving for school and after returning.
+A heart murmur per se does not necessarily imply the presence of heart disease.
+Treatment: Most children are on no medications; those who are usually receive their medication at home before leaving for school and after returning.
 An occasional child, particularly after heart surgery, may need medication during school hours.
-Children who are cyanotic (blue) are at risk from complications of dehydration, and should be allowed to drink water frequently, particularly in hot weather. - Limits: Most children have no limitations placed and should be encouraged to participate normally.
+Children who are cyanotic (blue) are at risk from complications of dehydration, and should be allowed to drink water frequently, particularly in hot weather.
+Limits: Most children have no limitations placed and should be encouraged to participate normally.
 Those with more significant conditions should be allowed activity to their tolerance level, being given the benefit of the doubt when they say they are fatigued.
 Note: Children so designated should avoid those activities from which they cannot withdraw gracefully.
 This is particularly true of adolescents who may deny the existence of a problem.

-Management: Except as outlined above, most students need no special consideration.
+Managemen t: Except as outlined above, most students need no special consideration.
 Should confusion arise regarding activity status, clarification should be sought from the physician caring for the child's heart condition.
 Should fainting or near fainting spells occur, ease the child to the floor and loosen his/her clothing.
 Elevate his/her legs above the level of his/her heart.
 Obtain his/her heart rate.
 Allow the child to rest.
 Contact his/her parents immediately.
 Before any medications are administered, be certain that you have on file the required Medication Release Form with the parent/guardian signature and a statement written by a licensed physician stating the type of medication, dosage, and time it is to be given.
+(For School Use) Precipitating Factors and/or Complications Instructions Notations by educators, nurses, and other designated personnel should be dated and signed.
+Narration should include information concerning precipitating factors and/or complications of the condition described above.